asyncapi/generator/docs/generator_template.md

 ## Conclusion

 In this tutorial, we have created a simple AsyncAPI generator template that uses a Python MQTT client.
 We have explained how to use an AsyncAPI file, create an python MQTT template and use them to generate code from it and use the Paho-MQTT library in Python to connect to an MQTT broker and publish messages.
-We hope this tutorial has helped you understand how to create the template.
+We hope this tutorial has helped you understand how to create a user-defined template.